thegrid22593/fiscal-js/README.md

 //or
 import { fiscal } from "fiscal-js";

+// use asNumber to return a number value of the currency fiscal.presentValue(50000, 10, 5).asNumber();
+// 31046.07

+// use asString to return a string value of the currency fiscal.presentValue(50000, 10, 5).asString();
+// "31046.07"

+// use asFormattedString to return a string value formatted by default with en-US as
-// asFormattedString will use en-US and USD by default fiscal.presentValue(50000, 10, 5).asFormattedString();
+// the language code and USD as the currency code fiscal.presentValue(50000, 10, 5).asFormattedString();
 // $31,046.07